NathanJGaul/MIT-6.0001-Notes/Lecture1.WhatIsComputation.md

 	- performs calculations
 	- remember (store) results
 - What kinds of calculations
-	- built-in to the launguage
+	- built-in to the language
 	- programmer defined calculations
-- Computers
+- Computers only do what you tell them to do

+## Types of knowledge
+- declarative knowledge is a statement of fact
+- imperative knowledge

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxMTY2MzgxLDczMDk5ODExNl19
+eyJoaXN0b3J5IjpbLTMxNzcyODY4NCw3MzA5OTgxMTZdfQ==
 -->